 Conlan developed many issues along with what he was going through with the chemotherapy.
 Maybe some of it from the chemotherapy.
 His pituitary gland was rendered non functioning from the pressure of the tumor on it.
 Which means his body no longer produces any hormones naturally on it's own.
 From this he developed what's known as adrenal insufficiency (which in itself can be life threatening) diabetes insepidus-(a sodium diabetes) hypothyroidism, growth hormone deficiency, and there will be others as he gets older.
 He is also completely blind in his left eye and has peripheral vision loss in his right eye.
 He suffered a minor stroke during the surgery which caused slight hemiparesis on his right side.

-Now 7 1/2 years later our lives have become a new 'normal' Conlan has been off of treatment for over 5 years, there is very little (if any) tumor remaining.
-He still has 5 doctors he sees on a regular basis mainly down to every 4-6 months.
-He has a MRI every 9 months at this point that in itself is very stressful.
-He is in 3rd grade in school and does very well considering.
+Now 9 1/2 years later our lives have become a new 'normal' Conlan has been off of treatment for over 7 years, there is very little (if any) tumor remaining.
+He still has 5 doctors he sees on a regular basis mainly down to every 6,months to yearly.
+He has a MRI once a year at this point that in itself is very stressful.
+He is in 5th grade in school and does very well considering.
 He has a paraprofessional that works with him in school and he is given PT, OT, speech therapy and the board of education school for the blind comes in to visit him and work with him once a month and to see how he's doing.

 He enjoys life.
 He loves to color and play outdoors.
 Not really a big TV child he would rather be doing just about anything than watching TV.